FQ400/dev-coach-site/README.md

 Files are mounted into the container.
 - `src/` contains the blog relevant files
 - `public/` contains the build result
-- `scripts/` contain scripts that run inside the container
+- `scripts/` contain scripts that automate tasks

 ### Run locally